 What do employment outcomes look like for this degree?

 MA in Sustainable Energy graduates will be prepared for a variety of careers that include roles in policy, profit and non-profit organizations.
 Please visit our careers page for more information on outcomes for this program.

 What support will I get from career services?

 The Johns Hopkins SAIS offers career services to all students and alumni, whether they take classes online or on-campus.
 These services include coaching, tailored job searches and exclusive networking opportunities.
-Visit our sustainable energy careers page for a full overview of the services available.

 Are there prerequisites that are required?
 If so, can I be admitted conditionally and if so, when do prerequisites need to be completed?